vtexdocs/help-center-content/docs/announcements/en/the-new-oms-report-allows-you-to-export-up-to-5000-orders.md

 slug: the-new-oms-report-allows-you-to-export-up-to-5000-orders
 legacySlug: the-new-oms-report-allows-you-to-export-up-to-5000-orders
 announcementImageID: ''
-announcementSynopsisEN: 'As of 12/13, you'll be able to export up to 5.000 orders in the Orders Management module.'
+announcementSynopsisEN: "As of 12/13, you'll be able to export up to 5.000 orders in the Orders Management module."
 ---

 We have released the Orders Management module's new report, with more consistency and even better performance.
 The release let our developers work on something many clients were asking: As of __December 12 of 2018__, you'll be able to export up to __5.000 orders at once__.